matinkh/01_Feature-Extraction-for-Bouts/README.md

 Here is the list of features in the output file:
 - pid: participant's ID
-- length: bout length in minute
+- length_sec: bout length in second
+- activity_count_per_bout: Maximum of activity count/duration among all bouts of a participant.
-- lle: Largest Lyapunov Exponent
+- lle: Largest Lyapunov Exponent... (not on default)
 - hr: Harmonic Ratio
 - skewness: Skewness of the signal
 - kurtosis: Kurtosis coefficient of the signal